Recommended Entry Courses

 Though students cannot major in Education at Bates, there are two minors available, one of which leads to teacher certification.
 First Year students are welcomed whether they are considering teaching someday or are interested in learning more about schooling from a variety of disciplinary and thematic perspectives.
 Many first year students elect Education 231, Perspectives on Education, which is offered in both fall and winter terms.
 Education courses include a field placement in a local school, organization or educational setting.
 The department offers a First-Year Seminar entitled Exploring Education Through Narrative, which also gives first year students an opportunity to do fieldwork in the local community.
 Students who are interested in learning more about the Education Department programs or eventually pursuing a minor in Education may read more about the department by picking up a brochure in the Education Lounge (316 Pettengill) or looking at the Education Department Web site under Bates Academic Departments.

-Students interested in majoring in environmental studies must complete a set of core courses and an approved environmental studies concentration.
+Students interested in majoring in environmental studies must complete a set of core courses and a focused concentration within environmental studies.
 Students should take one or more of the core courses open to first-year students (ENVR 203, 204 and 205).
-ENVR 203, Scientific Approaches to Environmental Issues, will be offered in the winter.
-ENVR 204, Environment and Society, will be offered in the fall and winter.
-ENVR 205, Nature and Culture, will be offered in the fall.
-In addition, students are strongly advised to take a science course in their first year at Bates.
-Students are particularly encouraged to take Chemistry 107B in the fall and Chemistry 108B in the winter as these courses are purposefully designed to meet the needs of environmental studies majors and are required within most of the science concentrations.
-More detailed information on the major is available on the program Web page.
+ENVR 203, Scientific Approaches to Environmental Issues, and ENVR 204, Environment and Society, will be offered in the winter.
+ENVR 205, Lives in Place, will be offered in the fall and winter.
+In addition, students are advised to look at the range of requirements for the various concentrations.
+Students interested in the environmental studies concentrations that emphasize the sciences (e.g., ecology, geology, chemistry, health) are particularly encouraged to take Chemistry 107B in the fall and Chemistry 108B in the winter as these courses are purposefully designed to meet the needs of environmental studies majors and also count in natural science majors that require chemistry.
+More detailed information on the major is available on the program web page. http://www.bates.edu/environment/

 Students considering a major or minor in French and Francophone Studies should consult the requirements in the College Catalog and contact the chair of the department Alexandre Dauge-Roth (email@example.com).
 Although it is possible to major by beginning language study at Bates, most students arrive with solid preparation in the language and begin work immediately in advanced intermediate language and culture courses, such as French 205 (Oral French), 207 and 208 (the cultures of contemporary France and the Francophone world), 235 (Advanced French Language) or French 250 and 251 (Introduction to French Literature).
 (Note that 208 and 251 are offered in the Winter semester.)
 Some students choose French 201 for a review of grammar before moving to higher level courses.
 Potential majors and minors are encouraged to study abroad, whether on a department sponsored short term unit or during a semester or year abroad on an approved program.